gabortill/javascipt-style-guide/README.md

 ## Indention
 Use 4 spaces with soft TAB.

-**Why?**
+**why?**

 4 spaces are imporve readabillity and the use of spaces can produce a larger filesize.

 ## Newline
 Use UNIX-style newlines (`\n`), and a newline character as the last character of a file.

+**why?**

 Windows-style newlines (`\r\n`) are forbidden inside any repository.

 ## Trailing whitespace
 Clean up any trailing whitespace in javascript files.

+**why?**

+Trailing whitespaces are unnecessary and improve the filesize.

 ## Semicolon
+Always use semicolons.

+**why?**

-Leave semicolons is dangerous because it can make mask errors, so use them.
+Leave semicolons is dangerous because it can make mask errors.

 ## Line break
-Limit your lines to 80 characters.
+Limit your lines to 100 characters.
+Place the break after an operator, ideally after a comma.
+The next line should be indented more 4 spaces.

+**why?**

 Screens have gotten much bigger, but your brain has not.
+A break after an operator decreases the likelihood that a copy-paste error will be masked by semicolon insertion.

 ## Line number
 Keep max 40 lines per file.

+**why?**

 Easier to understand if you see everything in a file without scrolling.